-The Australian Competition and Consumer Commission (the ACCC) has decided not to take further action at this time in respect of the resale price maintenance (RPM) notification lodged by HP PPS Australia Pty Ltd (HP) on 16 July 2019 for its online store (HP Online Store).
+The Australian Competition and Consumer Commission (the ACCC) has decided that the resale price maintenance (RPM) notification lodged by HP PPS Australia Pty Ltd (HP) on 20 July 2020 for the HP eBay Store and any prospective HP stores on other online marketplaces (HP Online Marketplace Stores) will be allowed to stand.
+HP Online Marketplace Stores are HP operated stores hosted on online market places, such as the HP store on eBay.

 Based on the information before it, the ACCC considers that some public benefits are likely to arise from the RPM Conduct and that these public benefits will not be outweighed by the likely detriment to the public from the conduct.
 Therefore, the test to revoke the notification in section 93(3A) of the Competition and Consumer Act 2010 is not met and the legal protection provided by the notification will continue.

-Currently, HP directly manages all aspects of its online store.
-HP is proposing to outsource the order fulfilment function for orders placed with its online store to a third party distributor.
-Under this arrangement, the sales agreement will be between the distributor and the customer (rather than between HP and the customer).
-However HP intends to maintain control over all other aspects of operating the HP Online Store including product and marketing strategies and setting the prices for which the third party will sell the HP products.
+Currently, HP directly manages all aspects of its Online Marketplace Stores.
+HP's RPM notification proposes a new arrangement whereby the order fulfilment function for orders placed with HP Online Marketplace Stores would be undertaken by a third party distributor.
+Under this arrangement, the sale agreement will be between the distributor and the customer (rather than between HP and the customer).
+HP will still maintain control over all other aspects of operating the HP Online Marketplace Stores including product and marketing strategies and, in particular, setting the prices for which the third party distributor will sell the HP products to customers (the RPM Conduct).
+The RPM notification would allow this arrangement to apply to all current and future HP Online Marketplace Stores.

-HP states it is seeking to combine the third party distributor's expertise in logistics and delivery management with its experience in implementing product, place, price and promotional strategies for the HP Online Store.
+HP states it is seeking to combine the third party distributor's expertise in logistics and delivery management with its experience in implementing product, place, price and promotional strategies for HP Online Marketplace Stores.
 For example, greater website functionality, improved services including wider delivery options and faster delivery and a wider range of payment options.